writingmate/vibe-marketing/blog/examples/README.md

 - **Word Count**: ~2,800 words
 - **Pattern**: Problem-solution approach with personal experience

-## Ã°ÂÂÂ¡ How to Use These Examples
+## ÃÂ°ÃÂÃÂÃÂ¡ How to Use These Examples

 1. **Study the structure** - Notice the authority introductions, section organization, and conclusion patterns
 2. **Adapt the patterns** - Use similar approaches for your topic and keywords